Definition of Financial Ratio

 Advantages of Financial Ratios

 - Points out Areas of Improvement: Suppose a company has a lower asset turnover ratio, as compared to its competitors it is aware that either it needs to reduce assets or increase sales, this can be done by increasing expense on business development activities or by utilizing idle capacity so the company can formulate the strategies going forward

 - Defines Limits: Every organization or an industry defines the ideal level of certain ratios.
-This helps the companies in verifying whether the company ratios fall within the defined limits and therefore keeps a close check on the unwanted or risky endeavors.
+This helps the companies verify whether the company ratios fall within the defined limits and therefore keep a close check on the unwanted or risky endeavors.

-- Popular: Ratios are a popular tool of analysis and are calculated on a regular basis internally and externally by mostly all companies
+- Popular: Ratios are a popular tool of analysis and are calculated on a regular basis internally and externally by almost all companies

 Disadvantages of Financial Ratios

-- Subjected to Accounting Practices: Certain ratios which are not measured using cash flows can be manipulated by accounting practices, for example, using a written down value method for depreciation will inflate the value of the asset and thus show a better solvency position of the company as compared to the true and fair position
+- Subjected to Accounting Practices: Accounting practices can manipulate certain ratios which are not measured using cash flows; for example, using a written down value method for depreciation will inflate the value of the asset and thus show a better solvency position of the company as compared to the true and fair position.

-However, these facilitate comparison of the company’s performance to its own and to its competitors and therefore it is a good measure of common sizing all kinds of companies within a sector and analyze what strategic or investment decisions should be made.
+However, these facilitate the comparison of the company’s performance to its own and its competitors.
+Therefore, it is a good measure of common sizing all kinds of companies within a sector and analyses what strategic or investment decisions should be made.

 This is a guide to a List of Financial Ratios.
 Here we discuss a list of Financial Ratios with Formulas along with Advantages and Disadvantage.
 You may also look at the following articles to learn more –